 Handmade in Britain: A BBC and V&A Partnership

-The series continued in summer 2012 with three programmes that uncovered the astonishing history of British metalwork.
-Showcasing the silver that enhanced the 18th and 19th-century dinner table and the armour created for the courts of Henry VIII and Elizabeth I, Metalworks! concluded by tracing the history of wrought and cast ironwork from the Middle Ages to its production in the industrial age.
+In summer 2012, Metalworks! uncovered the astonishing history of British metalwork.
+Showcasing the silver that enhanced the 18th and 19th-century dinner table and the armour created for the courts of Henry VIII and Elizabeth I, This series concluded by tracing the history of wrought and cast ironwork from the Middle Ages to its production in the industrial age.